 310

 Aerosol vertical distribution can be retrieved from both active and passive sensors.
-Active sensors, such as the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP) lidar, provide vertically-resolved measurements of aerosol volume extinction at high vertical resolutions.
+Active sensors, such as the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP) lidar, provide vertically-resolved retrievals of aerosol volume extinction at high vertical resolutions.
 However, they are limited by narrow swaths and poor spatial coverage.
 In recent years, substantial progress has been made in retrieving ALH from passive sensors using various techniques, such as stereoscopic retrieval from polar-orbiting multiangle or geostationary imagers (Nelson et al., 2013; Carr et al., 2020), polarimetric observations in the near UV (Wu et al., 2016), differential optical absorption spectroscopic or DOAS ratios in NIR wavelengths (Xu et al., 2017, 2019), and hyperspectral infrared measurements (Capelle et al., 2018; Callewaert et al., 2019; Clarisse et al., 2019; Offenwanger et al., 2024).
 Although passive techniques do not achieve the same level of accuracy as lidars and only estimate an effective height with limited information on the aerosol layer thickness, they provide much better spatial coverage and revisit frequency (Lu et al., 2021, 2023).

 The ALH definition varies by retrieval techniques, and may refer to the top of aerosol layers such as from stereoscopic techniques, or an effective central height corresponding to peak aerosol extinction (Xu et al., 2017).
 Like AOD, ALH is an optical quantity and varies with the retrieval wavelength.
 Except for stereoscopic techniques, passive ALH retrievals depend on assumptions about the aerosol vertical profile and layer thickness.
 In this study, we compare four ALH products, including the CALIOP aerosol extinction-weighted height, EPIC aerosol optical centroid height (AOCH) product, IASI LMD mean dust layer altitude, and MISR plume height.
 The MISR plume height is described in Section 2.2.5.
 Other products are described below.